camunda/camunda-docs/docs/reference/supported-environments.md

 | Optimize | OpenJDK 11+ | Elasticsearch 7.8.x - 7.16.x |

 :::note Elasticsearch support
-[Elastic's Elasticsearch](https://www.elastic.co/elasticsearch/) is the only supported verison of Elastic compatible with Camunda Platform 8.
+[Elastic's Elasticsearch](https://www.elastic.co/elasticsearch/) is the only supported version of Elastic compatible with Camunda Platform 8.

 AWS Opensearch is not supported at this time.
 :::